Videos | November 16, 2014

-How did Global Listed Infrastructure perform in Q2 2014?
-To view from the First State Global Listed Infrastructure team as they provide their latest views and insights into the industry.
+How did Global Listed Infrastructure perform in Q3 2014?
+Learn more from the First State Global Listed Infrastructure team as they provide their latest views and insights about this asset class.

 Why invest in Global Listed Infrastructure?

 - Over the past decade global listed infrastructure has delivered higher returns than global equities with a lower level of risk.
 These highly attractive risk-adjusted returns have been underpinned by assets with high barriers to entry, strong pricing power, predictable cash flows and sustainable growth.

 - The nature of infrastructure assets means they are typically able to increase prices in line with inflation, providing a stable and growing distribution yield over time.